 Getting past magical locks and puzzles.
 Sure, the Knock spell can get past Arcane Lock for 10 minutes, but it also makes a rather loud and attention-attracting noise.
 Dispel Magic is also good for shutting down magic traps, getting past wards, and simplifying magic-based puzzles.

 Reveal invisible (but not hidden) creatures.
-As we covered above, Dispel Magic can be a good response to creatures benefitting from the Invisibility or Greater Invisibility spell.
+As covered above, Dispel Magic can be a good response to creatures benefitting from the Invisibility or Greater Invisibility spell.
 Once you know their location, they’re as good as…visible.

 Bonus points if you’re a Sorcerer using Twinned Spell to uncover two invisible targets at once.

 Identify spells before casting Dispel Magic.
 Xanathar’s Guide to Everything provides rules for identifying spells using an Arcana check with a reaction or action (XGtE 85).
-This can be a useful first step before you decide whether or not to cast Dispel Magic, especially if your DM is a stickler for keeping enemy’s spells a secret.
+This can be a useful first step before you decide whether or not to cast Dispel Magic, especially if your DM is a stickler for keeping the enemy’s spells a secret.

 Who Can I Target With Dispel Magic 5e?

 You can target creatures, objects, or magical effects with Dispel Magic.
 However, Dispel Magic only has an effect on spells and magical traps.
 Magical effects caused by anything that is not a spell or magical trap cannot be dispelled by Dispel Magic.
 This includes magical items that are not magical as a result of a spell or magic-based abilities that a creature might have.

 Yes, Dispel Magic is a great spell.
 In most scenarios, the worst-case casting of Dispel Magic negates one enemy spell, evening out the action economy and dealing with a continuous threat.